cse110-fa21-group28/meal-buddy/README.md

-# meal-prep-app
+# meal-buddy-app

-This is a source code of [meal-prep-app](https://meal-prep-web-app.web.app/)
+This is a source code of [meal-buddy-app](https://meal-prep-web-app.web.app/)

 ## Local setup